Skip to main content

 Pass the Iran War Powers Resolution

 The U.S. Constitution and the War Powers Act of 1973 are clear: only Congress has the power to declare war.
-The stakes are simply too high for Congress to remain silent, as war with Iran would be both catastrophic and illegal.
-Any U.S. military action must be undertaken with full adherence to constitutional processes and moral responsibility.
-Initiating war without proper congressional approval undermines our nation’s commitments to justice and the rule of law.
+The stakes are too high for Congress to remain silent.
+War with Iran would be catastrophic and unlawful if undertaken without congressional authorization.
+Any U.S. military action must adhere to constitutional processes and moral responsibility.
+Initiating war without congressional approval undermines our nation’s commitment to the rule of law.

-- War with Iran Would Serve No U.S. Interest: Another war in the Middle East is antithetical to U.S. interests.
-It risks the lives of U.S. troops, inflames regional instability, emboldens hardliners and extremists, and diverts critical resources from urgent domestic needs.
-A strong majority of Americans—across party and faith lines—oppose this war, with only 16% supporting U.S. involvement, according to recent YouGov polling.
-We cannot afford to repeat the mistakes of Iraq and Afghanistan.
-What we need is robust regional diplomacy that addresses root causes of violence plaguing the Middle East – starting with an immediate ceasefire in Gaza.
+• War with Iran Would Serve No U.S. Interest: Another war in the Middle East would undermine U.S. security and stability.
+It would endanger U.S. troops, inflame regional tensions, empower hardliners and extremists, and divert resources from urgent domestic priorities.
+A strong majority of Americans oppose war with Iran.
+We cannot afford to repeat the catastrophic mistakes of Iraq and Afghanistan.

 Contact: Hassan El-Tayyab, Legislative Director for Middle East Policy, hassan@fcnl.org